Aghori Mhori Mei: Critical reception

 A number of critics regarded the album as a return to form for the band.
 AllMusic highly praised the album, calling it "a rock & roll pyre lit with myth and memory".
 Kerrang! praised the album, describing the album that as feeling "like the true return" and summarizing the record as "an excellent album that suggests intriguing possibilities going forward".
-Clash magazine equally praised the album, describing that the band were "back and are ready to make a racket" and calling the album "a welcome surprise from one of rocks most unpredictable acts".
+Clash magazine equally praised the album, describing that the band were "back and are ready to make a racket" and calling the album "a welcome surprise from one of rocks [sic] most unpredictable acts".
 Beats Per Minutes John Wohlmacher called the album "a fully formed and cohesive work".

 Rolling Stone was more critical of the record.
 Describing that the band had "lost little of their brute force", the reviewer felt that the return to rock had "reduced the Pumpkins to an unrelenting and often oppressive metal band".
 In a mixed review, The Irish Times Lauren Murphy opined that the album "lives up to expectations, for the most part".
 Singling out "Goeth the Fall", she called the track a "highlight".

 Some critics found issue with the album's production and mix.
 Clash noted criticism with a lack of dynamics and high vocal mix on recent albums, singling out Cyr and Atum: A Rock Opera in Three Acts as examples.
 While the publication called the album's production a "massive improvement", the magazine suggested "working with an outside producer" going forward.
 Sputnikmusic had similar criticisms, stating that the production "struggles to mask its own artifice", but did note production as a "step up from previous ventures".
 Beats Per Minute singled out long-time collaborator Howard Willing, calling the vocal mix "noticeably digital" and that Willing "dries it up or modulates it unfavourably, adding tinny treble".

 Reception amongst fans was reported as being "positive" towards the album.
 The album topped an "All-Genre Poll" run by Billboard, with music fans naming their favorite new music release of the week.